jakobo/botscripten/README.md

 # 🚀 Setup and Your First "Chat"

-## Add Botscripten and BotscriptenViewer as a Twine Story Formats
+## Add Botscripten as a Twine Story Format

 ![add](/docs/add-format.gif)